JMSnyder1980/DataPython_Projects/README.md

 # DataPython_Projects

-#  Data is from codecademy
+#  Data in all_data.csv is from codecademy